GalleryPal

 User Interviews

-• “Look closely at the work and reflect what it means to them.”
+“Look closely at the work and reflect on what it means to you.”

 Thematic Analysis